Paramedics in Canada: Paramedicine training overview

 Paramedic education, or the study of paramedicine in Canada, involves post-secondary education provided by a college or university or similar academic institution.
 Uniquely some programs may be offered collaboratively and shared between both academic institutions.
 The education provided is in the theories of paramedicine and its practice and in related subjects areas such as but not limited to anatomy, physiology, psychology, obstetrics, cardiology, pharmacology, pathology, communications, ethics, driving, research, emergency medicine theory and practical skills.
 Theoretical and practical training is in combination of both in hospital and pre-hospital emergency medicine clinical experiences.
 The didactic and clinical components of the programs may vary from province to province across Canada.

 Primary care paramedic training in the western provinces

 Primary care paramedicine education may be a one year primary care paramedicine certificate to two year primary care paramedicine diploma program in the province of British Columbia, Saskatchewan and Manitoba.
 Alberta provides a one year primary care paramedicine certificate and a four year baccalaureate paramedicine degree.

 Primary care paramedicine training in Ontario

-Ontario provides a two year primary care paramedicine diploma program.
+Ontario requires a two year primary care paramedicine diploma program.
+A 4-year Bachelor of Science in Paramedicine is offered jointly by the University of Toronto and Centennial College.